 There are 2 Safari Camps in this area

 Zibalianja Camp which is a superb classic safari camp.
-Small – only 6 guests maximum, traditional tented safari camp situated on a palm Falcon on the edge of the northern Linyanti Swamps.
+Small – only 6 guests maximum, traditional tented safari camp situated on a palm Island on the edge of the northern Linyanti Swamps.

 Selinda Camp, a comfortable tented safari camp situated in a private wildlife reserve on the banks of the eastern Selinda Spillway, a waterway linking Botswana’s Okavango Delta to the Linyanti Swamps.